 Category 2005 Recommendation 2019 Recommendation Baseline (preplacement) screening and testing TB screening of all HCP, including a symptom evaluation and test (IGRA or TST) for those without documented prior TB disease or LTBI.
-TB screening of all HCP, including a symptom evaluation and test (IGRA or TST) for those without documented prior TB disease or LTBI (unchanged): individual TB risk assessment (new).
+TB screening of all HCP, including a symptom evaluation and test (IGRA or TST) for those without documented prior TB disease or LTBI (unchanged); individual TB risk assessment (new).
 Postexposure screening and testing Symptom evaluation for all HCP when an exposure is recognized.
 For HCP with a baseline negative TB test and no prior TB disease or LTBI, perform a test (IGRA or TST) when the exposure is identified.
 If that test is negative, do another test 8-10 weeks after the last exposure.
 Symptom evaluation for all HCP when an exposure is recognized.
 For HCP with a baseline negative TB test and no prior TB disease or LTBL perform a test (IGRA or TST) when the exposure is identified.
 If that test is negative, do another test 8-10 weeks after the last exposure (unchanged) Serial screening and testing for HCP without LTBI According to health care facility and setting risk assessment.
 Not recommended for HCP working in low-risk health care settings.
 Recommended for HCP working in medium-risk health care settings and settings with potential ongoing transmission.
-Not routinely recommended (new), can consider for selected HCP groups (unchanged): recommend annual TB education for all HCP (unchanged), including information about TB exposure risks for all HCP (new emphasis).
+Not routinely recommended (new): can consider for selected HCP groups (unchanged): recommend annual TB education for all HCP (unchanged). including information about TB exposure risks for all HCP (new emphasis).
 Evaluation and treatment of positive test Referral to determine whether LTBI treatment is indicated.
 Treatment is encouraged for all HCP with untreated LTBI, unless medically contraindicated (new) .

-NORTH CAROLINA SPECIFIC RULES Tuberculin Skin Testing (TST) may be required by agency rules or OSHA; if OSHA guidelines apply or annual testing is being done by policy, a two-step test or IGRA should be done at the time of hire hospital employees Frequency: upon employment & by risk asset operating room employees Frequency: upon employment & by risk as autopsy room employees Frequency: upon employment & by risk assessment mycobacteriology laboratory employees OSHA quency; upon employment & by risk assi employees of ambulatory facilities that perform high hazard procedures on suspected or active tuberculosis patients Br_OSHA Frequency upon employment & by risk assessment emergency medical personnel with direct patient contact Br_OSHA Br_OSHA Br_OSHA
+NORTH CAROLINA SPECIFIC RULES Tuberculin Skin Testing (TST) may be required by agency rules or OSHA; if OSHA guidelines apply or annual testing is being done by policy, a two-step test or IGRA should be done at the time of hire hospital employees Frequency: upon employment & by risk assessment operating room employees Frequency: upon employment & by risk assessment autopsy room employees BLOSHA Frequency upon employment & by risk assessment employees of ambulatory facilities that perform high hazard procedures on suspected or active tuberculosis patients BLOSHA BLOSHA ex_USHA Frequency, upon employment & by risk assessment emergency medical personnel with direct patient contact Br_OSHA Frequency, upon employment & burning the contact personnel with DSHA uency: upon employment & by risk ass diagnostic testing for LTBI is warranted endations from the American Thoracic Society/Infectious Disease Society of America/CDC